cemrifki/aspect-based-sentiment-analysis-in-turkish/README.md

  ## Execution

 Execute the file `main.py` to train the model and evaluate it on the test partition of the very same dataset.
-You can set the overall number of corpus aspects and the path to the input .csv file in the `constants.py` file, which can be considered as a config file.
+You can set the name of the SBERT model, the overall number of corpus aspects, the path to the input .csv file, and the name of the text column in the `constants.py` file, which can be considered to be the config file.

 #### Setup with virtual environment (Python 3):